Home > Technologies > Turbine Flowmeter Technology

 Turbine Flowmeter Technology

-A turbine flow meter is a Volume flowmeter.
-Turbine flow meters use the mechanical energy of the liquid or gas to rotate a rotor in the flow stream.
+A turbine flow meter is a volume flowmeter that uses the mechanical energy of the liquid or gas to rotate a rotor in the flow stream.
 The velocity of the turbine rotor is proportional to the velocity of the fluid passing through the flow meter.
 The frequency of the signal relates directly to flow rate.
-The vaned rotor is the only moving part of the flow meter.
-Turbine flow meters measure the velocity of liquids, gases and vapors in pipes.
-Such as hydrocarbons, diesel, water, cryogenic liquids, air, and industrial gases.

-Turbine flow meter is the most popular equipment to measure flow electronically.
-They offer a wide flow and application rangeability.
-Turbine Flow Meters are easy to maintain, durable and versatile.
+Turbine flow meters measure the velocity of liquids, gases and vapors in pipes, including hydrocarbons, diesel, water, cryogenic liquids, air, and industrial gases.
+The turbine flow meter is one of the most widely used devices to measure flow electronically.
+They offer a wide flow and application rangeability, are easy to maintain, durable and versatile.

 Turbine Flow Meter Overview